2 Ways to Lower Pool PH Level

 Also Read: How To Raise Pool Alkalinity

-Thus, to help you maintain the optimum pH of the pool, I’ve listed some of the best ways to lower the pool’s pH level.
-So, let’s dive in straight.
+Thus, to help you maintain the optimum PH of the pool, I’ve listed some of the best ways to lower pool PH level.
+So, let’s dive straight in

 - It can irritate the eyes and make skin dry.

-By using the Sodium Bi-sulfate, you can achieve the pH balance in the swimming pool.
-However, before using this chemical, read the instructions and apply the accurate quantity to lower the pH level.
+By using the Sodium Bi-sulfate, you can achieve the PH balance in the

 Some manufacturers suggest using 3/4th of the sodium Bi-sulfate in the pool.
 It comes in the form of powder.
 So, try to avoid using the chemical during windy conditions as it may blow back your skin.